Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

    1. Create a new site-init directory using from the CSM tarball.

+      Determine the location of the initial install tarball and set ${CSM_DISTDIR} accordingly.

       ```bash
       ncn-m001# cp -r ${CSM_DISTDIR}/shasta-cfg /root/site-init
       ncn-m001# cd /root/site-init
       ```

-   1. Extract customizations.yaml from the site-init secret.
+   2. Extract customizations.yaml from the site-init secret.

       ```bash
       ncn-m001# kubectl -n loftsman get secret site-init -o jsonpath='{.data.customizations\.yaml}' | base64 -d - > customizations.yaml
       ```

-   1. Extract the certificate and key used to create the sealed secrets.
+   3. Extract the certificate and key used to create the sealed secrets.

       ```bash
       ncn-m001# mkdir certs